cerebral/cerebral/docs/advanced/compute.md

 </Info>
 ```

 A computed needs to be attached to a module.
-This is simply done by:
+By convention you just attach all the computed you export from the _computed_ file related to a module:

 ```js
 import { Module } from 'cerebral'